 The Seafarers Safety, Rehabilitation and Compensation Authority (Seacare Authority) is committed to promoting and maintaining a culture that provides a safe environment for children and young people.

 The Seacare Authority’s core activities are in overseeing the operation of the Seacare scheme.
 Interactions are predominantly with maritime industry and government stakeholders, and the Seacare Authority does not have any activities, including third-party funded activities, that directly involve children.

-The Seacare Authority is working towards full compliance with the Commonwealth Child Safe Framework in the 2022-23 financial year.
+The Seacare Authority is committed to compliance with the Commonwealth Child Safe Framework and will continue maturing the adoption of the national principles through the 2023-24 financial year.